anki-code/xonsh-operators-proposal/README.rst

     pip install -U git+https://github.com/anki-code/xonsh.git@captured_subproc
     xonsh --no-rc

-The table of use cases compares the syntax of the current xonsh and the proposed:
+The table of use cases compares the syntax of the current xonsh and the proposed (`click to get best view <https://github.com/anki-code/xonsh-operators-proposal/blob/main/README.rst>`_):

 .. list-table::
     :widths: 10 45 45